Holly Lee

-Holly Lee has worked as a professional photographer since 1980.
+Holly Lee began working as a professional photographer in 1980.
 She was one of the founders of Dislocation, a monthly photography journal in Hong Kong active from 1992 to 1998.
 In 1997, she re-located from Hong Kong to Toronto, Canada where she and Lee Ka Sing, an artist-photographer, set up INDEXG (a gallery and art studio space).
-The duo now publishes online on a weekly periodical, Double Double by Ocean Pounds.
+The duo published online on a weekly periodical, Double Double by Ocean Pounds.

+Lee died in September of 2024 at the age of 71.

 Career

 In her first photography series, Pictures of My Friends, Artists and Others, Holly Lee photographed many artists and creatives in Hong Kong including Antonio Mak and Ann Hui.
 She was inspired by the portraits by Richard Avedon, which she described as "naked and intense".
 This series of black-and-white portraits featured the subject in the foreground against a white background.

 Holly Lee is best known for her works in the Hollian Thesaurus project.
 The project consists of twelve portraits created between 1994 and 2000, contemplating and exploring a period of change in Hong Kong leading up to the handover of Hong Kong.
-Lee explores themes of East and West cultural dialogues and identities, often juxtaposing historical and contemporary elements.
+Lee explored themes of East and West cultural dialogues and identities, often juxtaposing historical and contemporary elements.

 Using digital manipulation, Lee combined photographs, sourced imagery and 19th-century export painting from Guangdong to create the Hollian Thesaurus portraits.
 The portraits are reminiscent of Renaissance oil paintings—Lee added fine lines to mimic the cracks in old oil paintings, creating an air of nostalgia.
 Her most recognised portrait, The Great Pageant Show, presents a Miss Hong Kong beauty pageant winner in the style of Queen Elizabeth II presented in front of a Qing court painting.

 Works in the Hollian Thesaurus include: